ramirorichmand/RR10_MyStudyPlan/README.md

 **Time to dedicate:**
    - TBD but less than previous phase due to other commitments
+   - 10 hrs on weekdays, 2 hours on weekends
+   - 8 weeks
+   - Total: ( 10 + 4 ) x 8 = 112 hrs, total: 224 hours (*be realistic, 200 hrs will be good too* :wink:)

 **Objective:** solve 100 more Leetcode problems! :sunglasses: